zhou-hudong/Gymnasium_BDI/README.md

      -qtable(S,A,R)[source(percept)].
    ```

-3. **Retraining Strategy**: Often you have to retrain the model, like in FrozenLake, if you are not lucky, it never reaches the goal in the first episodes, and in the program at each episode the value of ε-Greedy decreases, the lower the value, the less the agent focuses on discovering paths that could reach the goal.
+3. **Retraining Strategy in BDI_learn**: Often you have to retrain the model, like in FrozenLake, if you are not lucky, it never reaches the goal in the first episodes, and in the program at each episode the value of ε-Greedy decreases, the lower the value, the less the agent focuses on discovering paths that could reach the goal.

+4. **Observation** : Once training is finished in the **BDI_learn** folder, copy the resulting **.pkl** file into the **BDI_run** folder.
+The BDI_learn setup uses threads and queues to achieve high-speed learning, so it cannot support the slower “human” render mode reliably.